BISMILLAH...

 When you finally start writing your literature review, focus on ideas and use examples from the literature to illustrate them.

-Don’t just write about every paper you have found (I call this the telephone-directory approach), as it will be tedious to write and impossible to read.
+Don’t just write about every paper you have found (I call this the

 The aim should always be to cite the best and most relevant research, rather than going for sheer quantity.